-Getting into the US if you're from a developing country is notoriously painful (especially after September 11), while some African and Asian countries can be daunting in terms of their bureaucracies.
-Specialized travel agencies can help you - if you can afford them, use them!
+Specialized travel agencies for countries that need visas can help you - if you can afford them, use them!
 You'll find these in plain sight on the street in your basic tourist 'hubs' or jump-off cities.
 It's hard to walk down a street in Bangkok without seeing signs touting visas for Burma or Vietnam.

 Countries prefer giving you a visa where you live - but what if they don’t have an embassy in your country?
 Then you should get in touch with an embassy along the way and explain the situation to them – if your country has no embassy you may be allowed to get your visa en route.
 This is my preferred way, much better than mailing my passport to a country ahead - and it also means my visa won't run out by the time I get to my destination.

 The visa process is usually straightforward.
 You apply, you pay, and you get.
 In some countries with a reputation for corruption, you might be asked to ‘smooth the way’ with a little extra – even in an official embassy.
 This did happen to me once in Africa and was billed as an ‘express service’.
 If I wanted my visa that week, I’d have to pay.
 When I asked how long it would take for the ‘normal’ service, I received a shoulder shrug and rolling eyes.